filipsnastins/concurrency-control-with-dynamodb/README.md

 The pessimistic locking assumes that conflicts will happen and prevents them by acquiring a unique lock on a resource before attempting to modify it.
-The pessimistic lock is usually used in cases where conflicts are bound to happen or where retry operations are expensive.
+The pessimistic lock is usually used in cases where conflicts are bound to happen due to high contention or where retry operations are expensive.

 To ensure that no other concurrent request will modify the data, only one actor (user, HTTP request) can hold the lock at the same time.
-Because only one request can modify a resource at a time, pessimistic locking results in a throughput penalty, so this type of lock should be used sparingly.
+Because only one request can modify a resource at a time, pessimistic locking results in a throughput penalty.

 An exception is raised if the lock is already acquired, and the caller must determine an appropriate [retry strategy](https://encore.dev/blog/retries) - pause the request and retry later, usually with exponential backoff,